kofikid4/south-city-2bd-monitor/README.md

 Python if you ever want a residential IP: `pip install -r requirements.txt`, `playwright install chromium`, `python scraper/monitor.py`.

+Runs use the Chrome preinstalled on GitHub runners (BROWSER_CHANNEL env) plus a pip cache, so setup takes seconds instead of the minutes a Chromium download would; set BROWSER_CHANNEL to "" to fall back to downloading the bundled browser.

 GitHub disables cron schedules in repos with no commits for 60 days.
 Data commits normally keep this alive; if the market goes completely quiet for two months, GitHub emails first and re-enabling is one click.